Building your company’s Succession Bench of future leaders

 Ideally you will have at least three Level A candidates for all your critical positions.
 The Succession Bench chart quickly highlights any key roles that don’t have three individuals ready to succeed, and enables management to work toward addressing this gap.

-Track candidates’ progress from Level C to Level A
+2. Track succession candidates’ progress from Level C to Level A

 Measuring the time it takes individuals to progress through the readiness levels is an excellent way to monitor the effectiveness of your leadership development program.
 You want to see continual, consistent progress when looking at all your succession candidates as a whole.